-Excess hormone production from a pituitary tumor cause conditions such as Cushing’s disease or acromegaly.
+Excess hormone production from a pituitary tumor cause conditions such as Cushing’s disease (excessive steroid production) or acromegaly (excessive growth hormone production).
 Prolactin-secreting pituitary tumors can cause galactorrhea (abnormal milk discharge from the breasts) and amenorrhea (irregular or absent menstrual periods) in women.
 Hormone deficiency from pituitary tumors can cause symptoms such as diminished energy, diminished libido and fluid or electrolyte imbalances.

-Pituitary tumors may grow large enough to compress neurologic structures causing vision loss, blurring or double vision.
+Pituitary tumors may grow large enough to compress neurologic structures causing vision loss, blurry vision or double vision.

 The diagnosis of pituitary tumor can be confirmed by a combination of the presenting symptoms, physical findings, results of blood testing for hormone levels (showing excess or deficiency) and imaging studies such as MRI scan or CT scan of the brain.